Alexandre Kantorow

 Alexandre Kantorow (born 20 May 1997) is a French pianist.
 Described by Gramophone as a "fire-breathing virtuoso with a poetic charm" and by Fanfare as "Liszt reincarnated", he won the first prize, gold medal and Grand Prix at the 16th International Tchaikovsky Competition in 2019.
-With this win, Kantorow became the first French winner in the history of the competition.
+Kantorow was the first French winner in the history of the competition.

 Biography

 Alexandre Kantorow was born in Clermont-Ferrand to a family of musicians in 1997.
 His father is the violinist and conductor Jean-Jacques Kantorow and his mother, Kathryn Dean, is also a violinist.
 His parents were reluctant to teach young Alexandre music, and "he stayed in nonspecialist schooling for as long as possible" to cultivate other interests.
 Besides music, Kantorow was interested in astrophysics, and wrote poetry.

 Kantorow began to study piano at the age of five at the conservatory of Pontoise.
 At the age of 11, he began studies with Pierre-Alain Volondat, who was the winner of the 1983 Queen Elisabeth Competition in Belgium, and continued training with Igor Lazko at the Schola Cantorum de Paris, as well as with Frank Braley and Haruko Ueda.
 When he was 16 years old, Kantorow was invited to play at the La Folle Journée festival in Nantes and has since appeared at such festivals as the Festival de La Roque-d'Anthéron, the Festival Chopin à Paris, and the Festival Piano aux Jacobins.
 At the age of 17, he performed at the Philharmonie de Paris with the Pasdeloup Orchestra at its inaugural season to an audience of about 2,500.
 He has since appeared at major concert halls including the Konzerthaus Berlin, Concertgebouw in Amsterdam, the BOZAR in Brussels, and the auditorium in the Louis Vuitton Foundation.
 After Lazko, Kantorow studied with Rena Shereshevskaya, who was also the teacher of Lucas Debargue, at the École Normale de Musique de Paris.
 Shereshevskaya's views on music are unorthodox for modern musicologists: she thinks "that everything in music stemmed from Bach, and that, by using and enriching this musical language, all composers are connected through a kind of universal ur-meaning".
 When Kantorow started to study with Shereshevskaya, he already thought about the International Tchaikovsky Competition; his training was "compared to that of an athlete’s, was done with a view to drilling Kantorow’s subconscious".